Atlas975/Notes/DistributedSystems/CommunicationModels/Indirect_communication.md

 ___
 # Indirect communication
-Involves interactions between entities through an abstraction layer, which decouples the sender and receiver.
-This approach provides flexibility in system design, allowing for changes, migrations, and updates without direct dependencies between communicating parties.
+- Involves interactions through an abstraction layer, decoupling the sender and receiver.
+- This approach provides flexibility in system design, allowing for changes, migrations, and updates without direct dependencies between communicating parties.

 **Key Abstractions:**